AlsonYang/lxr-gcp-learning/pmle_checkpoints.md

 ## 2.8.
 Cloud Spanner
 Fully managed relational database with **unlimited scale**, strong consistency, and up to 99.999% availability.

+Spanner is a row-based, transactional database.
+You want to use spanner to back transaction processing such as e-commerce, core banking, gaming ...; on the other hand, big query (bq) is columnar data warehouse, good for analytical work.

 * Get all the benefits of relational semantics and **SQL** with unlimited scale
 * Deliver high-performance **transactions** with strong consistency across regions and continents